osshiya/Chatroom-AI/README.md

 ## Inspiration

 The inspiration for Chatroom AI stemmed from the role-playing mechanism of Autonomous Agents that also utilize Large Language Models (LLMs) like Gemini.
-We were intrigued by the idea of simulating realistic interactions in a chatroom environment using AI.
+We were intrigued by the idea of simulating realistic interactions in a chatroom environment through roleplaying using Generative AI.

 ## What it does